dipanshu46/Machine-Learning/Intro.md

 ### Gradient Descent...

 By looking at graph we users can easily tell where a minima is and can define its coordinates.
-But we won't be searching for the minima in the graphs and providing it to the algorithm, instead, we will find a so that the algorithm itself finds the minima and assign the values to w and b, so that our model will be fully prepared for making predictions.
+But we won't be searching for the minima in the graphs and providing it to the algorithm, instead, we will find a way so that the algorithm itself finds the minima and assign the values to w and b, so that our model will be fully prepared for making predictions.

 To do so, we will use a concept called Gradient Descent.
 Gradient Descent helps our algorithm by moving some steps from a starting point on the surface plot to the local minima.
 It does so by first checking 360 degrees for the next step which will lead to values of w and b where the cost reduces and it will take a step in that direction and repeat the same process untill it finds the minima.